 You’ll be able to see old temples, libraries, statues, houses, and of course, the huge amphitheater.

 The Library of Celsus is probably the most iconic picture of Ephesus you’ll see when you Google it.
-This is a place you need to spend a good portion of time at, looking closely at the intricate decorations, the Roman and Greek inscriptions on the walls and the sculptures.
+You need to spend a good portion of time at this place, looking closely at the intricate decorations, the Roman and Greek inscriptions on the walls, and the sculptures.
 Words really do not do this place justice.

 The Temple of Hadrian is another highlight, as is the Temple of Artemis, which draws huge crowds.

-This is certainly a city that has many stories to tell.
-We’ve already mentioned that it’s an important site in Christianity and that is not only because of the Basilica of St. John.
+This is undoubtedly a city that has many stories to tell.
+We’ve already mentioned that it’s an important site in Christianity, and that is not only because of the Basilica of St. John.
 The House of the Virgin Mary is also situated in Ephesus, although you will need to pay an extra supplement on top of the regular entry price if you want to visit.

 It’s said that the Virgin Mary lived in this small stone house until she died, aged 101.
 She was taken here by St. John himself.